 3) Get Some Fresh Warnemünde Fish Into Your Belly

 Let’s really get started into your wonderful 24 hours in Warnemünde.
 There are a number of seafood restaurants in Warnemünde, but I chose Fischhus Min Herzing.
 It’s not along the seaside like many of the others, but located more in town.
 It’s also small, not over the top pretentious, and doles out some of the most delicious and freshest of seafood arund.
 I opted for some grilled cod, with a small salad, and fried potatoes.
 As it was a hot sunny day, I also paired it with a small German beer.

 4) Stroll Along The Canal (Alter Strom)

 After the yummy lunch, I headed to the canal and began walking towards the beach.
 Even during the first weekend in June, it was hard to navigate through the massive crowds here.
 Dotted on both sides with souvenir shops, food stalls, restaurants, and bars, this is the place to come and people watch in Warnemünde.
 You can also choose from one of several companies that offer boat excursions around the harbour from here.

 5) Stop For a Mojito At A Cuban Bar Because Why Not, You’re On Holiday

 It was getting hot and I needed something to cool me down and what better than a refreshing mojito?
 Day drinking is perfectly acceptable when you’re on holiday, right?
-I stopped by an oddly themed Cuban bar for a quick drink and a thoughtful tweet (follow me!) before moving on.
+I stopped by an oddly themed Cuban bar for a quick drink before moving on again.